kentoi1/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that changes the working directory to the previous one.
+script that display current directory contents in a long format.